pyta-uoft/website/index.md

 ### Line too long (C0301) {#C0301}

-:line-too-long (C0301): *Line too long (%s/%s)*
-  Used when a line is longer than a given number of characters.
-This message belongs to the format checker.
+This error occurs when a line is longer than a predefined number of characters.
+In `CSC148`, we should limit all lines to be less than 80 characters long.

 ~~~~ {include="C0301_line_too_long"}
 ~~~~

 ### Unsupported delete operation (E1138) {#E1138}

-This error occurs when the `del` keyword is used to delete an item from an object which does not support item deletion.
+This error occurs when the `del` keyword is used to delete an item from an object which does not support item deletion (i.e. an object that does not define the `__delitem__` special method).

 ~~~~ {include="E1138_unsupported_delete_operation"}
 ~~~~